 Just to let you know, it was not an overnight success!
 It did take a few months to see improvement for the migraines.
 I would also recommend making your own stock from organic chicken.
 Oh and just FYI - don't use onions, spring onions or leeks if you want to use the FODMAP principles.

 First of all the food just has less sugars.
 Yes even some vegetables have a lower Glycemic Index and less sugars than others.
 I will write more about that later.

 I would often get too tired to chew.
 So this migraine soup, or migraine recovery soup as I like to call it, was a perfect solution.
 By processing the cooked food through a food processor it mimics your own mastication, so it makes the food easy to digest.

 However, it's still best to chew the soup to activate the enzymes in your mouth that start the whole digestion process.
 Read more in this article called digestion problems.

 1. If you are making the large recipe, to have leftovers to freeze, you will need to use 2 pots.
 I use a small glass casserole dish inside of a larger glass casserole dish using a silicone steamer to separate them.

 2. Set up your larger steaming pot and put enough water in the bottom to steam.
 I use 1.25 liters.
 The idea is to catch the juices so whatever you can rig up.
 Put the smaller container on top and fill with the ingredients.
 A wok with sticks or a metal steamer to hold a plate in place is good too.

-3. Put your chicken thighs into the small casserole.
+3. Put your chicken (breast or thighs) into the small casserole.